A powerful new opportunity for owners and breeders to screen dogs proactively for evidence of early bladder cancer.

 How can I obtain the CADETSM BRAF Mutation Detection Assay?

-Two versions of the CADETSM BRAF Mutation Detection Assay for early detection are available for purchase by dog owners and breeders, exclusively from the American Kennel Club.
+Two versions of the CADETSM BRAF Mutation Detection Assay for early detection are available for purchase by dog owners and breeders, exclusively from the American Kennel Club (membership of the American Kennel Club is not required).

 - The Annual Subscription Service Pack is available to owners and breeders through the American Kennel Club and is used to screen one dog three times over the course of one year for early evidence of TCC/UC.